 The Township is evolving.
-Once a sparsely populated rural municipality with several small centres of population, Loyalist Township is now home to over 14,500 17,000 people.
+Once a sparsely populated rural municipality with several small centres of population, Loyalist Township is now home to over 17,000 people.
 Its rural and agricultural roots are deep and remain strong.
 Loyalist Township now encompasses a variety of communities including:

-- Amherstview with an approximate population of 6,500;7,950 - Bath (formerly the Village of Bath); - Amherst Island; - Township seat of Odessa; - hamlets of Millhaven, Morven, Stella, Violet, and Wilton: - agricultural community; - rural and rural residential communities which have arisen; - the industrial and institutional areas along Lake Ontario west of Parrott's Bay to County Road No. 4 (formerly Highway 133) and on to the former eastern boundary of the former Village of Bath in Lot 14, Concession 1; and the aggregate extraction and cement manufacturing area in Lots 1 to 8, Concession 1 encompassing both parts of both the former Village of Bath and Ernestown Township.
+- Amherstview with an approximate population of 7,950; - Bath (formerly the Village of Bath); - Amherst Island; - Odessa: - hamlets of Millhaven, Morven, Stella, Violet, and Wilton; - agricultural community; - rural and rural residential communities which have arisen; - the industrial and institutional areas along Lake Ontario west of Parrott's the aggregate extraction and cement manufacturing area in Lots 1 to 8, Concession 1 encompassing both parts of both the former Village of Bath and Ernestown Township.